 This incident is just the latest example of SaaS supply chain attacks, where trust in one connected app can open the door to broader data exposure, and shows why app owners must stay vigilant.

-What was the UNC6395 Salesloft Drift attack?
+What happened: UNC6395 & the Salesloft Drift breach

 How the attack worked: